Gabryx412-coder/KitPvP-Core/README.md

 ## 📦 Project Structure

-The plugin has been reorganized for modularity and maintainability.
-Each system (kits, profiles, utilities, etc.) is structured into its own package, making it easy to contribute or customize.
+The plugin has been fully reorganized by **Gabryx412-coder** to promote modularity and ease of use.
+Each system (kits, profiles, utilities, etc.) is separated into its own package, making it clean and developer-friendly.

 ---

-## 📄 Information
+## 📄 Background

-This plugin was originally an unfinished KitPvP core made by **damt** for **RefineDevelopment**.
-After damt left the community, this project was abandoned.
-I've decided to fully recode and open source the plugin to help others and keep the project alive.
+This project is based on an **unfinished KitPvP core** initially created by **damt** for **RefineDevelopment**.
+After damt left the community and the project was abandoned, **Gabryx412-coder** decided to recode it completely and open-source the result for others to use and improve.

-> **Please** credit the original authors where due.
+> Please **credit the original authors** where due.
-> ❌ Do **not** re-sell or redistribute this project as your own work.
+> ❌ **Do not** re-sell or redistribute this project claiming it as your own.

 ---

 ## 💻 Usage

-- Requires **Java 8+** (or newer based on your server setup)
+- Requires **Java 8+** (or newer depending on your server environment)
-- Designed for **Spigot/Paper** forks
+- Built for **Spigot** and **Paper** forks
-- Drop the JAR into your `/plugins` folder and restart the server
+- To install: place the compiled JAR in your `/plugins` folder and restart the server

 ---

 ## 🤝 Contributions

-Feel free to open issues or pull requests.
-Improvements and new features are welcome!
+Suggestions, improvements, and pull requests are always welcome!
+Open an issue if you find a bug or want to request a feature.

 ---

 ## 📜 License

-This project is open-sourced for learning and community use.
+This project is open-sourced under a permissive license for community use and learning purposes.
-Not for commercial redistribution or resale.
+**Not for commercial resale or rebranding.**